Best Online Brokers and Trading Platforms 2023

 Normally, an online broker will offer their customers a branded trading platform that’s more or less unique to that individual broker, but there are also independent solutions that can connect to multiple online brokers.

-An independent platform can be a good choice for the experienced trader, whereas using a broker’s own platform is the easiest way to get started for beginners.
+An independent platform can be a good choice for the experienced trader, whereas using a broker’s own platform is the easiest way to get started for new traders.

 Online Trading Platform Features